TheDevAtlas/thedevatlas.github.io/_posts/2023-04-12-How-I-Made-AI-Magic-Cards.md

 One of my favorite games is Magic: The Gathering.
 There are over 30,000 cards to build a deck and it creates one of the best environments to make friends and have fun.
 My idea for this project is to take some new AI tools and make some new AI-generated Magic cards.
 This includes making sure that the AI makes game design decisions as well as artistic decisions.

+If I get this to work, then I want to create my own CUBE, which is a set of 600 cards that work together to play with friends.

 !["Magic: The Gathering Logo"](/photos/aimagiccards/1.png)

 Let's start by discussing how Magic cards are made.